etiennebr/rstdocs/Applications/Image Filtering/DimensionalityReduction.rst

 These additional ressources can be useful for further information:

-`"Kernel maximum autocorrelation factor and minimum noise fraction transformations," IEEE Transactions on Image Processing, vol. 20, no. 3, pp. 612-624, (2011) <http://www.readthedocs.org/"Kernel maximum autocorrelation factor and minimum noise fraction transformations," IEEE Transactions on Image Processing, vol. 20, no. 3, pp. 612-624, (2011).html>`_
+"Kernel maximum autocorrelation factor and minimum noise fraction transformations," IEEE Transactions on Image Processing, vol. 20, no. 3, pp. 612-624, (2011)